tramo-ephyslab/TROVA_Docs/docs/source/introduction.rst

 3- **This new version includes the analysis of moisture sources and sinks by vertical layers.**

-4- **This version allows the calculation of the residence time of water vapor in the atmosphere for particles in a target region.**
+4- **This version allows the calculation of the residence time of water vapor in the atmosphere for particles in a target region applying the methodology of Läderach and Sodemann (2016).**

 5- **This version has functions that allow the representation of moisture source and sink patterns and the representation in a 2D graph of the residence time values of water vapor in the atmosphere